JackSzwergold/Writing/memories/Big Wheel Gets Stolen.md

 After about an hour or so the sun was setting and the church bells were ringing and I was getting concerned.
 I walked down the block to see if I could see anything down the alley they went into.

 As I walked donw the block, I ran into Howie and told him what happened.
-“Sounds like they stole it,” he said.
-Which I began to accept as the truth.
-At least the truth that existed in my 10 year old head at the time.
+“Sounds like they stole it,” he said pretty matter-of-factly.
+Which when I heard those words said out loud, I began to accept as the truth.
+At least the truth that existed in my young kid’s head at the time.

 “So what can I do?”
 I asked Howie.
-He shrugged and didn’t know and neither did I. So I suggested we just walk to the house where their driveway was and then think it out.
+He shrugged and didn’t know and neither did I. So I suggested we just walk to the house where their driveway was and think it out.

 The house was odd and somewhat “Haunted” but cool in that semi-abandoned sorta way.
 I know one half of the house—the right side—was either owned by or rented out to some Orthodox Jewish family because occasionally my mom would go there and I would tag along.
 The kids always looked pasty skinned and would react weirdly to some of the toys and things I would talk about.